alexa-samples/skill-sample-nodejs-zero-to-hero/01/README.md

 6. Reflector (catch all intent handler)
 7. Out-of-domain utterances (*)

-* (only in locales that support AMAZON.FallbackIntent)
+* (only in locales that support AMAZON.FallbackIntent) otherwise explain that the handler on the back-end side does not affect the operation (we can keep it)